fuqunaga/Headquarters/README.md

 If you prepare parameters`UserName`, `UserPassword` in IPList, it will be used.

 ### ⚠No Security
 The password word is saved in plaintext.
+Be careful with handling param.json and ipList.csv.

-# ライブラリ
+# Libraries:
 https://github.com/MaterialDesignInXAML/MaterialDesignInXamlToolkit - MaterialDesignInXamlToolkit

 https://github.com/jsakamoto/ipaddressrange - IPAddressRange